astro-pi/python-sense-hat/docs/index.md

 # Astro Pi

-Python module to control the [Astro Pi](http://astro-pi.org/) HAT also known as the Raspberry Pi Sense HAT.
+Python module to control the Raspberry Pi Sense HAT used in the [Astro Pi](http://astro-pi.org/) mission.

-It is highly advised that code written for the Astro Pi [secondary school competition](http://astro-pi.org/secondary-school-competition/) uses this module in Python.
-This helps guarantee that it will work when we evaluate your code.

 ## Installation

-Have your Pi connected to the Internet and then run the following command (from the command prompt or a Terminal window) to download and start the Astro Pi install script.
+With your Raspberry Pi connected to the Internet, run the following command (from the command prompt or a Terminal window) to download and start the Sense HAT install script:

 ```bash
 wget -O - http://www.raspberrypi.org/files/astro-pi/astro-pi-install.sh --no-check-certificate | bash